rwidom/eighties_wordle/README.md

 - [worldle](https://worldle.teuteuf.fr/) geography shapes and vectors
 - [chessle](https://jackli.gg/chessle/)
 ## Where / how can I run it?
-I've tested it on a mac (running MacOS Big Sur 11.6), and on an iPhone via [pythonista](http://omz-software.com/pythonista/).
+I've tested it on a mac (running MacOS Big Sur 11.6), with a few different versions of Python 3, and on an iPhone via [pythonista](http://omz-software.com/pythonista/).

-I've used starting python in a directory called "eighties_wordle" as a standin for having all of the files needed for this program:
+I've used starting python in a directory with ew_config.py as a standin for having all of the files needed for this program:
 - eighties_wordle.py
 - ew_answer.py
 - ew_display.py
 - ew_guesses.py
 - ew_config.py
 - ew_word_definition.py (more on this under "[What is a word?](https://github.com/rwidom/eighties_wordle/blob/main/README.md#what-is-a-word)")
 - ew_options.json
 - twl06.txt